-What guidelines does the Board of Education follow?
+Q: What guidelines does the Board of Education follow?

-Board of Education establishes policies which are the guidelines that provide guidance and direction to school employees regarding many matters ranging from students to finance.
+A: Board of Education establishes policies which are the guidelines that provide guidance and direction to school employees regarding many matters ranging from students to finance.
 There are two basic types of policies — those required by law and others developed as local policies of the Board of Education.

 The policies of the Board of Education are reviewed periodically and some policies are required by New York State law to be reviewed annually.
 The Board of Education typically creates a Board member policy review committee that meets outside of regular Board meetings to review and develop recommended modifications to existing policies or the creation of new policies.

 Information about being a board member is also provided in these Board policies:

 View all Board of Education Policies.

 Q: What are the functions of the Board of Education?

 A: The primary functions of school Board members include: